 Mallorca really does seem to have two completely different sides to it – the resort towns that are full of huge hotels, English pubs, and souvenir shops, and the lovely little Spanish towns and villages where you’ll struggle a bit if you don’t speak any Spanish (hello, that’s me).

-While staying in Cala Figuera, Dan and I accidentally drove through Colonia Sant Jordi, a big resort town, and it was so grim.
+While staying in Cala Figuera, I accidentally drove through Colonia Sant Jordi, a big resort town, and it was so grim.
 Or at least, it was so not somewhere I wanted to be.
-But then we drove through Santanyi and immediately fell back in love with Mallorca.
+But then I drove through Santanyi and immediately fell back in love with Mallorca.
 Santanyi has a lovely square with little restaurants and cafes and is the perfect place for a quiet stop for lunch or coffee.

 Spend a few nights in Colonia de Sant Pere

-Dan’s mom had recommended this town to us, as it has lovely views and a good beach holiday feel without being crowded or bland.
+Colonia de Sant Pere has lovely views and a good beach holiday feel without being crowded or bland.
 I’m actually surprised this town isn’t more popular – the mountain backdrop made the beach all the more lovely, and there were lots of seaside restaurants to choose from at night.

 I also loved the breakfast here, probably because it was just like a German breakfast and the Germans really do know how to breakfast.
 We ate outside in the garden every morning and if I had just wanted a quiet beach/pool holiday I could have happily stayed here the entire time.
 Check current rates and availability for Hotel Solimar here